asuggulabetterhalf/airtable-timeline-repo/README.md

 I think I did a decent job of planning the project out so that I was able to complete the basic + additional features without spending significantly more time.
 I think the styling is pretty decent and somewhat faithful to Airtable's own styling cues and the CRUD functionality works well.

 ### What would you change if you were going to do it again?
 I would probably add some sort of local storage based persistence to the application so that state perists beyond the browser session.
 I thought Redux or Context for this project were probably overkill, but in order to set the foundations for scaling the application further I would probably add that state management functionality as well.
 This exercise was very much a function of trying to execute quickly while keeping in focus what the core functionality needs to be.
+I'd also probably spend more time making sure the design is responsive to different devices and how I expect the application to be used in production (probably would only take up ~50% of the viewport at best).

 ### How did you make your design decisions?
 If you looked at other timelines for inspiration, please note that.
 I looked at Airtable's own timeline for inspiration 😄.